zahnster/my-retail/README.md

 ## Running Development Server

-Once installed, the development server can be run with 'npm start'.
+Once installed, the development server can be run with 'npm run start-dev'.
 By default, the development server will be http://localhost:3000/, although another port may be chosen if 3000 is not available.

 ## Testing